Flo-CS/dotfiles/wiki/ISSUES.md

 ### Option 1: Monitor issue (FreeSync/HDMI)

-Solution 1: use DisplayPort instead of HDMI.
+Solution 1: disable FreeSync in the monitor settings and activate the HDMI compatibility mode (if available).
-Solution 2: disable FreeSync in the monitor settings and activate the HDMI compatibility mode (if available).
+Solution 2: use DisplayPort instead of HDMI.
+But be careful, because FreeSync can still be enabled for DisplayPort, and it can cause different issues, like extreme flickering or screen tearing, so disable it also.

 => Seems to be related to: [https://wiki.archlinux.org/title/Variable_refresh_rate]